our story

 It was around this time that Dan started dating, Carly Simon, there is little doubt that her song “Dan My fling” was written about Dan Armstrong.
 It may be a little too vain of us to say that her most famous song had anything to do with Dan, but as far as we’re aware she has never denied it, no doubt some of the sentiments in that song would have related to Dan in her mind.

-Jimi Hendrix Trying A Plexiglass Guitar
+Jimi Hendrix Trying A Dan Armstrong Plexiglass Guitar

 This video has Keith Richards showing Jimi Hendrix a Dan Armstrong Plexiglass guitar - you can see the guitar from around 30 seconds in.